The NHRF was founded in 1988 and sprung out of Norwegian civil society, academia and workers’ unions.

 Established as a flexible donor, the NHRF has been able to take risks and support nascent initiatives which are targeted and smart, without intermediary links or time-consuming procedures.

-Therefore, the NHRF has a 30-year long track record of providing support in politically sensitive contexts, acting as a daring contributor to the struggle for human rights.
+The NHRF has a 30-year track record of providing support in politically sensitive contexts, acting as a daring contributor to the struggle for human rights.
+Jan Egeland, founder of the NHRF, reflects on how the human rights situation has changed since 1988 - and why there is a continued need for donors such as the NHRF.